 I am a writer and lawyer living in Austin, Texas.
 My 2017 debut novel, Tropic of Kansas, was a finalist for the John W. Campbell Award for best science fiction novel of the year.
-My next novel, Rule of Capture, is forthcoming from Harper Voyager in 2019.
+Rule of Capture, the first in a series of speculative legal thrillers, was published in 2019 and will be followed by Failed State in 2020.
 My shorter work—stories, nonfiction, and criticism—has appeared in a wide variety of magazines and anthologies.
 I was a 2013 World Fantasy Award nominee for the anthology I co-edited, Three Messages and a Warning: Contemporary Mexican Short Stories of the Fantastic.

 I live in Austin with my family, in the edgeland woods between the river and the factories, where I work in a 1978 Airstream trailer.